Welcome to the SSQQ

 for adults.
 The Long

-Puzzle is perfect for large groups.
+Puzzle is perfect for individuals or large groups

 The group can either solve it